For current political commentary, see the daily political notes.

 Is there a cure for Tasmania?

-Verbatim copying and distribution of the entire contents of this page contents are permitted in any medium, provided this notice is preserved.
+Verbatim copying and distribution of this entire page are permitted in any medium, provided this notice is preserved.